Sanglorian/orcus/5e d6/5e d6 (working title).md

 The Speeds given below are *before* being mounted; remember to reduce Speed by 2 while the beast is mounted.

-Mounts cost double when purchased for a hero.
+Mounts of 16 points or lower cost double when purchased for a hero.

 | **Name**                          | **Spd** | **Fight** | **Armor** | **Tough** | **Health** | **Attacks** | **Str** | **Saves** | **Features**                                                 |
 | --------------------------------- | ------- | --------- | --------- | --------- | ---------- | ----------- | ------- | --------- | ------------------------------------------------------------ |